We Publish Our Accuracy Numbers. Here's Why.

 If you're a GC procurement manager or a manufacturer rep, you already know why.
 But for context:

 Spec parsing determines what's actually specified.
 The equipment schedule tells you there's an AHU.
 The spec section tells you it needs to be a Trane IntelliPak with specific CFM, static pressure, and efficiency ratings.
 Matching schedules to specs is how you build a complete equipment list.
-At 99%+, this mapping runs reliably.

 Together, these workflows replace the most time-consuming part of procurement: reading.
 Not deciding, not negotiating, not relationship-building — reading.
 The hours spent turning PDFs into structured data before any actual procurement work begins.